 Interestingly recent road toll data in Australia is showing that the road toll for motorists is declining whereas for cyclists it is increasing; an outcome similar to what the authors of this paper found in regards to distracted driving.

 The research paper authored by Jim Stimpson, Fernando Wilson and Robert Muelleman is available for download from my Dropbox or you can find the abstract below.

 The Department of Infrastructure and Transport’s Bureau of Infrastructure, Transport and Regional Economics publishes monthly, a summary report on road deaths in Australia.
-This issue is dated March 2013.
+This issue is dated October 2013.
 The full summary report is available from my Dropbox.
-My interest here is the outcomes for cyclists.

 Whilst my interest here is the outcomes for cyclists, there where 1,219 road deaths in the 12 months to October 2013, of which 155 where pedestrians, 43 cyclists, 208 motorcyclists and 803 motor vehicle occupants.
 Our thoughts are with their families.
 All these deaths could have been avoided.

 A great road safety, cyclist safety message from Bike Safe Geelong.
 A very important reminder about how to pass cyclists safely.
 A few seconds wait (yes it is often only a few seconds – measure it) can make it very safe for everyone, it can make so much of a difference.